The image shows a man and woman posing for a selfie in front of a building with large windows, surrounded by trees and bushes.

 We live in a quiet rural neighborhood with lots of trees and greenery, about 3 kilometers from the Pacific Ocean.
 Our property sits on 1000 square meters and we also have a large field nearby for farming.

-With 2 elementary-school boys, play is especially important to us.
-In the garden we do tree-climbing, and cooking on the fire, and we make frequent trips to the beach for surfing and skateboarding.
+With 2 young boys, play is especially important to us.
+In the garden we do tree-climbing, and cooking on the fire, and we also enjoy surfing and skateboarding.

 The house was built by master craftsmen 40 years ago in the traditional Japanese style, and we have since renovated the main living area to create a spacious kitchen-dining room with a wood burning stove.
 We also have a traditional 2-floor storehouse on the grounds which we use as a classroom.